wiggle's blog

 Turning on developer mode

-You can then go back to the previous menu using the Clear (クリア) button and hit 9, then * to enter the "Developer options" menu.
+You can then go back to the previous menu using the Clear (クリア) button and hit 9 (or "More settings"), then * ("or Developer options") to enter the "Developer options" menu.
 Scroll down to "USB debugging" and fill the check box.

 Turning on USB debugging